per l'italiano cliccare quiFrequently asked questions

 Can I park near the house?

 Casa Galilei: The Rocca is a car-free area.
-The best place to leave your vehicle is the new car park, a couple of hundred metres away on Via Silla, shown on the map of the old quarter on the Maps page.
+The best place to leave your vehicle is the new car park, a couple of hundred metres away in Piazza Paraterra below Via Silla, shown on the left edge of the street map on the Maps page.
 It’s safe, and floodlit at night.
+Despite the '1 hour' signs, you can leave your car indefinitely as the rule has not been enforced.

-Casa Marconi: The house is on a narrow alleyway with no parking, but you should be able to find a parking place within 20–30 metres of the house, or in the car park on Via Silla.
+Casa Marconi: The house is on a narrow alleyway with no parking, but the car park in Piazza Paraterra below Via Silla is only a couple of minutes away.

 What about parking in general?